NuGetPackageExplorer/NuGetPackageExplorer/README.md

 ## How to install

-You could install with the [Microsoft Store](https://www.microsoft.com/store/apps/9wzdncrdmdm3) or [Chocolatey](https://chocolatey.org/packages/NugetPackageExplorer).
+You can install NuGet Package Explorer on Windows with the [Microsoft Store](https://www.microsoft.com/store/apps/9wzdncrdmdm3),  [Chocolatey](https://chocolatey.org/packages/NugetPackageExplorer), or use it [from the Web](https://nuget.info) from any platform as well as a PWA.
 The Microsoft Store is the preferred version for Windows 10 Creators Update and later.
 It auto-updates and is the full application.

-There also a CI build available for direct install on Windows 10 1803 and higher.
+There also a Windows CI build available for direct install on Windows 10 1803 and higher, and Web version [is also available](https://ci.nuget.info).
 The nightly build installs alongside the release version with no interference and will automatically update.

 | Build Number | Link |